gowthamk/RGTxnPaper/popl-rebuttal.md

   the loop variable $z$, but not on local ($\delta$) and global ($\Delta$) states (observe that ${\sf F}$ is applied to the same
   $\delta$ and $\Delta$ forall $z$).
-While independence on $\Delta$ is gauranteed by the stability condition (checked separately), the independence on the local state $\delta$ is simply assumed.
+While independence on $\Delta$ is guaranteed by the stability condition (checked separately), the independence on the local state $\delta$ is simply assumed.